Scholarships

 Where can I find the application I want to apply to?

-After logging into your KDP account and hitting the “Apply or Revise a Scholarship” button under “My Engagement,” the scholarships are organized into categories of 1.
+After logging into your KDP account, navigate to the "My Engagement" section on the menu.
+Click “Apply or Revise a Scholarship.”
+The scholarships are in categories of 1.
 Undergraduate Scholarships, 2.
 Graduate Scholarships, 3.
 Doctoral Scholarships, 4.
 Practicing Educator Scholarships, 5.
 Drummond Scholarship, 6.
 Hostetler Scholarship, 7.
 Marsh Scholarship, and 8.
 Shaw Scholarship.
+To apply for the Louise M. Berman Fellows Award, click "Apply for Berman Fellows Fund Award."
+To apply for the American College of Education Scholarship, click "Apply or Revise an ACE Scholarship."

 Who do I contact if I have further questions about applying?

-Please reach out to Thomas Ulmet at thomas@kdp.org.
+Please reach out to Marissa Shelburn at mshelburn@kdp.org.